Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures: Cyclic open-closed maps

 \item We treat any other non-main component as belonging to $\mc{R}^k$ as usual. \end{itemize} Thus, the codimension-1 boundary of the Deligne-Mumford compactification is covered by the natural inclusions of the following strata

 where the notation $\times_j$ means that the output of the first component is identified with the $j$th boundary input of the second.
+See Figure \ref{fig:oc_hat_degenerations}.

-The forgetful map $\pi_f$ extends to a map $\overline{\pi}_{f}$ from the compactification $\overline{\hat{\mc{R}}}_{d}^1$ (to the space of stable framed open-closed discs with $d$ marked points) as follows: we call a component $T$ of a representative $S$ of $\overline{\mc{R}}_{d}^1$ the {\it main component} if it contains the interior marked point, and the {\it secondary component} if its output is attached to the main component.
-Then, $\overline{\pi}_f$ puts the auxiliary point $z_f$ back in, eliminates any component which is not main or secondary which has only one non-auxiliary marked point $p$, and labels the positive marked point below this component by $p$.
+The forgetful map $\pi_f$ extends to a map $\overline{\pi}_{f}$ from the compactification $\overline{\hat{\mc{R}}}_{d}^1$ (to the space of stable framed open-closed discs with $d$ marked points) as follows: $\overline{\pi}_f$ puts the auxiliary point $z_f$ back in, eliminates any component which is not main or secondary which has only one non-auxiliary marked point $p$, and labels the positive marked point below this component by $p$.
 Given a representative $S$ of $\overline{\hat{\mc{R}}}_d^1$, we call $\overline{\pi}_f(S)$ the {\it associated reduced surface}.
 We will study maps from the associated reduced surfaces $\overline{\pi}_f(S)$, parametrized by $S$.
 To this end, we define a {\em Floer datum} on a stable disc $S$ in $\overline{\hat{\mc{R}}}_d^1$ to consist of a Floer datum for the underlying reduced surface $\overline{\pi}_f(S)$ in the sense of \S \ref{floeropenclosed}.

 First, in Appendix \ref{discsforgotten} we describe an inductive construction of Floer data for (the underlying reduced surfaces of) the compactified moduli space of discs with a forgotten point $\overline{\mc{R}}^{d,f_i}$, for every $d$ and $i$ satisfying: